-Ms. Elaine Robertson is currently the Instructional Officer for Deaf Education, Vision, and Assistive Technology in the Katy Independent School District (outside of Houston, Texas).
-She also oversees the West 10 Regional Day School Program for the Deaf, which includes Katy, Brazos, Bellville, Sealy, Royal and Hempstead ISDs.
+Ms. Elaine Robertson recently retired as the Instructional Officer for Deaf Education, Vision, and Assistive Technology in the Katy Independent School District (outside of Houston, Texas).
+She also oversaw the West 10 Regional Day School Program for the Deaf, which includes Katy, Brazos, Bellville, Sealy, Royal and Hempstead ISDs.
+Ms. Roberson continues to work for the district in these areas part time as a consultant.
 A strong influence in her life is her sister, Maura, who is profoundly deaf.
 Maura attended Mill Neck Manor School for the Deaf in New York and later Southwest Collegiate Institute for the Deaf in Big Spring, Texas.

 Ms. Robertson has served as a Teacher of the Deaf, Parent Infant Advisor, Instructional Officer, as well as the Director of Education at The Center for Hearing and Speech, a nonprofit organization.
 Ms. Robertson received a B.S. degree in Communication Disorders from The University of Texas at Austin and an M.Ed. degree from Gallaudet University.